French Army in World War I: 1915

+1916

 Battle of Verdun

-The Battle of Verdun was the longest of the war, lasting from February 21, 1916, until December 18 of the same year.
+The Battle of Verdun was the longest of the war, lasting from 21 February 1916, until 18 December of the same year.
 The battle started after a plan by German General Erich von Falkenhayn to capture Verdun and induce a battle of attrition was executed.
 After a few weeks, the battle became a series of local actions.
 For the French, the battle signified the strength and fortitude of the French Army.
 Many military historians consider Verdun the "most demanding" and the "greatest" battle in history.

 The German attack on Verdun began with one million troops, led by Crown Prince Wilhelm, facing only about 200,000 French soldiers.
-The following day, the French were forced to withdraw to their second line of trenches, and on February 24, they were pushed back to their third line, only 8 km from Verdun.
+The following day, the French were forced to withdraw to their second line of trenches, and on 24 February, they were pushed back to their third line, only 8 km from Verdun.
 The newly appointed commander of the Verdun sector, General Philippe Pétain, stated that there would be no more withdrawals, and eventually had every French soldier that was available fighting in the Verdun sector; 259 out of 330 infantry regiments.
 A single road remained open for trucks, enabling a continual flow of supplies to the defenders.

 The German attacking forces were not able to enter the city of Verdun itself and by December 1916 had been forced back beyond the original French trench lines of February.
 The sector again became a relatively inactive one as the allied focus shifted to the Somme and the Germans adopted a defensive stance.
 While generally regarded as a tactical victory for the French, the battle caused massive losses on both sides.
 French casualties had been higher but the original German objective of taking Verdun while destroying the defending army through a battle of attrition had not succeeded.